 As part of the Country Programme Document's objectives covering the period 2005-2009, UNDP provides assistance for Promoting and Enabling Environment for Poverty Reduction and for Sustainable Development, Environmental Protection and Management of Natural Resources.
 UNDP intervenes in increasing the current low level of capital utilization and the large pool of unemployed.
-Through introduction of volunteering practice, the project Employment Mediation for Highly

-Educated Young Unemployed assists in generation of sustainable employment and income generation for highly educated young unemployed at local levels.
+Through introduction of volunteering practice, the project Employment Mediation for Highly Educated Young Unemployed assists in generation of sustainable employment and income generation for highly educated young unemployed at local levels.

 Other active donors in the area of human resources development, transport and environment are Norway, Italy, Austria the Netherlands, Greece, Sweden and Switzerland.
 Through its Programme for reconstruction of schools, Norway provides support for modernization of the education.
 Italian funded Programme for education and culture on local level will provide Support for the establishment of the College of Bio-technology & Nutrition within the University of Tetovo and Creation of a Multimedia Centre at the University of "Ss Cyril and Methodius" in Skopje.
 Italy also, supports improvement of the Roma communities living conditions and their integration in the society.
-Austria is active supporter of higher education, while through its Green pack educators and broader understanding of the concept of sustainable development.
+Austria is active supporter of higher education, while through its Green pack education project it aims to increase environmental awareness among school children, teachers and educators and broader understanding of the concept of sustainable development.
 A part of the co-financing grant to the ongoing World Bank Education modernization project for supporting structural reforms in the education, Netherlands also supports equitable access to higher education and enhanced co-operation between institutions of higher learning in the Country.
 Sweden and Switzerland are providing assistance in order to support sustainable development, environment, strengthening social cohesion and developing infrastructure for social services.

-3 FINANCIAL TABLES27
+3. FINANCIAL TABLES